 While it is true that, three decades later, hip hop artist, J.J.
 Brown, would take the baton with the release of his 2009 album, Connect the Dots, Brown – regrettably – would deprive his fans the joy of completing the puzzle themselves.

-For the longest time I thought 1971 might have possibly been the year in which toy piano made its first appearance on a pop record.
+For the longest time I thought (quite naively) that 1971 might have possibly been the year in which toy piano made its first appearance on a pop record.
 But then I happened to hear Neil Diamond‘s “Shilo” – written and recorded in 1967 – which features a toy piano in the song’s instrumental bridge:

 “Shilo” Neil Diamond 1967